rjbultitude/theconditionalorchestra/README.md

 LongNote jump needs testing

+All chord sequences need testing, in particular melancholyDownward

 There seems to be a duff chord when using inversions

+When longnote is high we should play at lower octave - needs testing

+nearestStormDistance should produce more ominous music - drums and ride perhaps

+---

 LongNote playMode could be a target for weather data

 LongNote start pos could be target for weather data

-When longnote is high we should play at lower octave - needs testing

 Refactor the display fns so that they're chained

-nearestStormDistance should produce more ominous music - drums and ride perhaps

 Create wCheck condition for very hot that uses different pad and longNote sounds